sqldef/sqldef/README.md

 - [ ] Improve SQL parser
   - It's not good at parsing SQL for PostgreSQL and causes unexpected parse errors.
   - Actual MySQL SQL parser is more flexible than its behavior
-  - Parse error does not report an error, and sometimes results in SEGV

 ## Implemented features